ViolenceWorks/VT-69/Documentation/SBC.md

 ## Configuring a Linux-based Single Board Computer

-This guide assumes the SBC is a Raspberry Pi Zero running at leas Debian 'Jessie'  kernel version 4 or above.
-This guide assumes `systemd`; earlier versions of Raspbian (Wheezy) will not work with this guide.
+This guide assumes the SBC is running at least Debian 'Jessie', kernel version 4 or above.
+This guide assumes `systemd`; Earlier versions (Wheezy) will not work with this guide.
 The non-systemd method was six years old when this document was created and will not be supported.
-If you are running an older version of Raspbian, Google `/boot/cmdline.txt` and fuck around with that.
+If you are running an older version Debian, Google `/boot/cmdline.txt` and fuck around with that.

 1. Enable login shell over serial